roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-07 ****** bydlsloan© In his usual style, he was narrating this to no one in particular, the words serving only to add to his excitement and fantasy and bring him to an even stronger climax.
+In his usual style, he was narrating this to no one in particular, the words serving only to add to his excitement and fantasy and bring him to an even stronger climax.
 When he came, it felt great, but his load size had diminished drastically from his first few fucks of the evening.
 Still, he gave Cori a respectable amount to swallow as she enjoyed her own midnight snack.
 After she cleaned his cock, he left her laying there, still tied up, cum drying on her lips and chin, and let her go back to sleep.

  Ben went back downstairs, but returned at about 5 a.m.
 This time, he woke Cori up by pulling her legs up and binding her ankles — spread out to both sides — to the headboard as well.
 Cori woke up immediately, of course, and asked him what he had in mind this time.